1954 Atlantic hurricane season: Hurricane Alice (June)

-On June 24, Tropical Storm Alice developed rapidly in the western Gulf of Mexico, giving the citizens of southern Texas and northeastern Mexico little time to prepare.
+On June 24, Tropical Storm Alice developed.
+It rapidly intensified in the western Gulf of Mexico, giving the citizens of southern Texas and northeastern Mexico little time to prepare.
 By June 25, Alice intensified to hurricane status, reaching peak winds of 110 mph that day, before making landfall in northeastern Mexico, just south of the Mexico–United States border.
 The storm progressed inland along the Rio Grande Valley, dissipating on June 27.

 In Mexico, Alice left minor damage, and killed one person due to a fallen power line.
 Across Texas, Alice dropped torrential rainfall, peaking at 24.07 in near Pandale, with most of the rainfall concentrated around the Pecos River.
 High precipitation accumulations occurred in areas that had seen little rains in three years.
 This led to significant flooding along the Pecos River that produced "probably the greatest rate of runoff for a watershed of [that] size in the United States", as reported by the International Boundary and Water Commission.
 Ozona, Texas, sustained the most impact, estimated at $2 million in damage.
 Downstream, the Rio Grande rose to the highest level since 1865, which flooded seven towns on either side of the border; Eagle Pass, Texas, was flooded with 8 ft of water.
 Overall there were at least 55 deaths.